5 Prophetic Detox Ways for Reflection

 The Qur’an and Hadith encourage us to care for our hearts and minds just as we care for our bodies.

-Over time, feelings and habits like impatience, envy, arrogance, or excessive attachment to material things can weigh on our inner peace.
+Over time, feelings and habits such as impatience, envy, arrogance, or excessive attachment to material things can weigh on the essence of our being.

 "Modern psychology suggests that just as toxins harm the body, negative feelings like envy, arrogance, and impatience can pollute the mind and heart.
 Detoxing these inner “toxins” through reflection, repentance, and positive spiritual practices improves mental well‑being, resilience, and inner peace."